openrazer/openrazer/README.md

    for the reactive mode by Oleg Finkelshteyn (implemented by maintainer) and for discovering of a previous unknown reactive+wave mode existing.
    (call reactive script & wave script with none as parameter)
+ - Modifications to dynamic example by Stephanie Sunshine (pulled)
+ - Deb packaging, shell scripting additions and ubuntu fixes by Terry Cain (pulled)

 ## Donations (in Euros)